Wabash Bottoms: Janssen Tract

 From Attica/Williamsport turn onto SR 55 from SR 28/41 and cross the bridge over Big Pine Creek.
 Take the first right onto E Independence Road.
 Follow Independence Road for 9.7 miles until you reach E 350 N and turn right.
 Follow E 350 N for 2.1 miles.
 The parking lot will be on your right.

-The parking lot for Wabash Bottoms is located on the left side of the road just passed a small bridge over the stream that runs through the property to the Wabash River.
+The parking lot for Wabash Bottoms is located on the left side of the road just past a small bridge over the stream that runs through the property to the Wabash River.